-After a successful inaugural season, Showtime’s Homeland declined in its second year, and left me wondering if the series was built to last.
-Fortunately season three is a marked improvement, thanks to its willingness to move on from unnecessary side characters and develop in new directions.
+After a successful inaugural season, Showtime’s Homeland declined in its second year, leaving me to wonder if the series was built to last.
+Fortunately, season three is a marked improvement, thanks to its willingness to move on from unnecessary side characters and develop in new directions.
 While considerably less polished than the first season, I think it’s my favorite, with more variegated episodes and a more classically satisfying focus on shifty, daring intelligence operations.

 To say the least, season three gets off to a rocky start.
-Brody is missing in action, Saul’s likeability slips, and a subplot involving Brody’s daughter Dana (Morgan Saylor) goes on way too long.
+Brody is missing in action, Saul’s likability slips, and a subplot involving Brody’s daughter Dana (Morgan Saylor) goes on way too long.
 Also, the show’s credibility issues continue.
-Mathison’s cat-with-nine-lives act as a legitimate CIA operative increasingly strains credulity—there’s no way her intelligence career lasts this long—and Danes’ erratic performance misses as often as it hits.
+Mathison’s cat-with-nine-lives act as a legitimate CIA operative increasingly strains credulity—there’s no way her intelligence career would have lasted this long—and Danes’ erratic performance misses as often as it hits.
 Also, spoiler alert, but pregnancy subplot?
 Argh.